 - World’s only patented dual clamp secures to surfaces up to 2″ thick, will not slip like other mills.

-The Zoom Versa Cook Stove is my number one choice for a long-term grid-down situation.
+The Zoom Versa Cook Stove is my number one choice for a long-term grid-down situation, because it’s well made, fuel is easy to find and it works.
 You can read my full review here.

 - Abrasion resistant, lightweight ceramic insulation